-The inaugural event was held at the Baitul Ehsan Mosque in Adelaide Road.
+The inaugural event was recently held at the Baitul Ehsan Mosque in Adelaide Road.
 The food parcels – put together by volunteers – included bread, dairy and eggs donated by community members.

 Co-organiser Tahar Ahmed told the Observer: “With the challenging macro climate currently and record inflation affecting basic goods, we wanted to gauge the demand for perishable goods from our network across the community in Leamington.

 “Having reached out directly to contacts and through social media, there was a good response and level of interest meaning we were keen to go ahead with the pilot as planned.”

 During the first event the team prepared and distributed 50 food packs containing four pints of milk, a loaf of bread, a dozen eggs, butter, cheese and a cooking guide leaflet.

 A second event is being planned for Easter.